gdsc-juet/hack-the-trivia-starter-template/Technology & Software Dev/Team Binary Brains/README.md

-# Open Logistics Map
+# Mapify

 ## Introduction

-Open Logistics Map is an open-source solution designed for e-commerce platforms, enabling a seamless integration of mapping functionalities critical for buyers and sellers.
+Mapify is an open-source solution designed for e-commerce platforms, enabling a seamless integration of mapping functionalities critical for buyers and sellers.
 With the use of open-source maps, the platform supports various operations such as polygon creation, route generation, reverse-geocoding, distance computation, and dynamic mapping.
 Our solution contributes to democratizing the e-commerce space by leveraging cost-effective, scalable, and versatile mapping technologies including GPS coordinates, Google S2 cells, and Uber H3 cells.

 ## Features